openedx/open-edx-proposals/oeps/processes/oep-0055-project-maintainers.rst

 This OEP proposes a formal definition of the role of maintainer that will open to all qualified Open edX community members.
-Maintainers will be responsible for the health of platform components, but not for their performance in their performance in any community member's production environment[#]_.
+Maintainers will be responsible for the health of platform components, but not for their performance in any community member's production environment[#]_.

 Motivation
 ==========